okta/okta-auth-java/README.md

 The Okta Authentication SDK is a convenience wrapper around [Okta's Authentication API](https://developer.okta.com/docs/api/resources/authn.html).

-**NOTE:** Using an OAuth 2.0 or OIDC to integrate your application instead of this library will require much less work, and has a smaller risk profile.
+**NOTE:** Using OAuth 2.0 or OpenID Connect to integrate your application instead of this library will require much less work, and has a smaller risk profile.
 Please see [this guide](https://developer.okta.com/use_cases/authentication/) to see if using this API is right for your use case.
 You could also use our [Spring Boot Integration](https://github.com/okta/okta-spring-boot), or [Spring Security](https://developer.okta.com/blog/2017/12/18/spring-security-5-oidc) out of the box.

 Okta's Authentication API is built around a [state machine](https://developer.okta.com/docs/api/resources/authn#transaction-state).
 In order to use this library you will need to be familiar with the available states.
 You will need to implement a handler for each state you want to support.